Alec Marr: Triabunna Woodchip Mill controversy

 In his final months at the Wilderness Society, Marr and fellow campaigners had conceived the idea of buying Gunns' controversial Triabunna Woodchip Mill on the east coast of Tasmania, at the time it was the largest woodchip mill in the southern hemisphere.

 Marr found buyers in Wotif founder Graeme Wood and Kathmandu founder Jan Cameron.
 Negotiating on their behalf, Marr convinced the new management at Gunns to sell to Wood and Cameron, who purchased the mill for around $10 million.
 In July 2011 Marr was appointed general manager of the woodchip mill.
 In July 2014 Tasmanian media published a refutation by Marr of accusations that he had been installed with the express intention of sabotaging the plant as reported in an article in the Monthly.

 World Heritage

 In 2014 Marr was present at the 38th session of the World Heritage Committee in Doha, Qatar on the occasion of the hearing into the proposal to remove 74,000 ha from Tasmania's World Heritage Area.
 At the meeting, Marr and other conservationists successfully worked with State Parties on the World Heritage Committee to stop the World Heritage revocations of Tasmania forests.

-In 2019 Marr became a strategic adviser to the NSW based Colong Foundation for Wilderness.
+In 2019 Marr became a strategic adviser to the NSW based Wilderness Australia.
 Marr's work centres around lobbying of the UNESCO World Heritage Committee on the proposed raising of the Warragamba Dam wall.